rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

     We're are also going to configure ArgoCD to be allowed pull from our git repository using a secret 🔐.

-    A) Configure our ArgoCD instance with a secret and unique applicationInstanceLabelKey by creating a small bit of yaml 😋:
+    Configure our ArgoCD instance with a secret and unique `applicationInstanceLabelKey` by creating a small bit of yaml 😋:

     ```bash
     cat << EOF > /projects/tech-exercise/argocd-values.yaml